 When the pandemic got started, we decided to promote hypermarket certificates for the Tier 1 countries.
 The performances of those campaigns were quite lower than the one of the classic iPhone/Samsung campaigns.

 Btw, I’d like to debunk the myth telling that iPhone-sweepstakes offers are popular only with the American audience.
 We usually get the largest traffic volumes from Asia and particularly — from Indonesia.

 To be honest, a push has been delivering more quality and user engagement because it’s a new traffic source type.
 Most users still don’t receive any push notifications (unlike pop ads) and the attraction is much higher.
+How to run a push ads campaign in sweepstakes?
 If you make a good landing page for push ads the user is much more likely to interact with your ads and in the end after he answers a couple of questions he puts his personal details.

 Push ads on mobile have much more potential especially if you run Mobedia’s offers.